 - Cervix (neck of the womb)

 - Uterus (womb)

-- Fallopian tubes

-- Top 2-3 cm of the vagina
+- Top 2 to 3 cm of the vagina

-- Pelvic lymph nodes
+- Pelvic lymph glands

-- In some cases, the ovaries
+- In some cases, the ovaries and fallopian tubes

-Will I have a scar?
+Will I have any scars?

-Yes, although it will fade.
-The surgeon will either make an incision (cut) across your tummy just above your pubic hair or a vertical incision down your tummy, see diagram.
-The wound will be closed together using either sutures (stitches) or clips.
+Yes, although they will fade.
+You will have 4 to 5 small incisions (cuts) on your tummy (see diagram).
+The wounds will be closed together using either sutures (stitches), which may be dissolvable, clips, or special skin glue.